Blog Post

 The transparency of it all makes off-page influences so valuable.

-There are loads of popular and widely recognised review sites like Facebook, LinkedIn, TripAdvisor, Yell, Yelp and Google Business Profiles.
+There are loads of popular and widely recognised review sites, such as Facebook, LinkedIn, TripAdvisor, Yell, Yelp, and Google Business Profiles.

 These large, well-known sites already hold millions of loyal visitor profiles, and they spend time weeding out fake ones.